code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/15-16/lausd.md

 <br/>
 Los Angeles, CA 90095

-Parking for Moore Hall will be in Lot 2.
+Please allow plenty of time on the first day to locate the parking lot and Moore Hall.
+Parking for Moore Hall will be in Parking Lot 2 and the campus map can be found [here](/files/ucla-campus-map.pdf).
 Stop at the kiosk and let them know you are here for the Exploring Computer Science workshop.
-The attendant will give you a pass and you will not be required to pay for parking.
-The campus map, directions and parking information can be found [here](http://www.ucla.edu/maps-directions-parking/).
+The attendant will give you a parking pass and you will not be required to pay for parking.

 ### What do I bring to Phase 2? ###
 Water Bottle